uopsdod/deno-lambda-project-001/README.md

 # deno-lambda-project-001

 ### step01: build custom deno runtime - using Lambda Layer
+-> show no built-in deno runtime
+-> introduce SAR as a thing to use existing Lambda layer -> create it
+-> check cloudformation stack
 ### step02: create a dummy lambda
 ### step02-01: add Lambda layer
 ### step02-02: complete handler code (1st version)
+-> check handler setting
 ### step03: test it
 ### step04: modify handler code (2nd version)
+-> kind of show a feel how to use deno lambda in a real world
 ### step05: test it